Tanay09876/TODO-LIST/README.md

 ## Video Tutorial
-For a visual guide, refer to this YouTube tutorial: (Create an App Password for Google Account).
+For a visual guide, refer to this YouTube tutorial: Create an App Password for Google Account.